 The digital sector is a major source of employment in the UK, with 1.46 million people working in digital companies and around 45,000 digital jobs advertised at any one time.
 Digital skills span all industries; almost all jobs in the UK today require employees to have a good level of digital literacy.
 The UK has positioned itself to be the 'digital capital of Europe' as it continues to invest billions every year in digital skills and commerce.

-FUTURE CAREER PATHS

-Applications development, Computer forensic, Cyber security and risk management, Data analysis and analytics Game development, Hardware engineering, Information management, Multimedia programming, Software engineering, Network management, Technical support.

-WHAT STUDENTS SAY

-"You get to do lots of practical work on the computers".

-"By studying Digital IT, I am now fully prepared for the digital future in both any future job pathway that I select and also in my daily personal life routine."
+FUTURE CAREER PATHS Every career will have some element of Computing in the future.
+Specific jobs include; Computer forensic, Cyber security and risk management, Data analysis, Game development, Hardware engineering, Information management, Multimedia programming, Software engineering, Network management, Technical support.
+WHAT STUDENTS SAY "You get to do lots of practical work on the computers and can be creative in our solutions produced".
+"By studying ICT, I am now fully prepared for the digital future in both any future job pathway that I select and also in my daily personal life routine."
+SUBJECT UNITS AND ASSESSMENT OUTLINE The course is made up of two units:

-OPTIONAL SUBJECT

-DIGITAL INFORMATION TECHNOLOGY

-BTEC

-The collection and communication of data happens all around us.
-Technology underpins how it's collected and communicated nearly all of the time.
-It can be seen in all walks of life, from a wearable fitness tracker recording how many steps you have taken, your mobile phone provider recording your usage to create your bill, or an online retailer being able to target you with specific promotions based on your purchase history.
-Knowing how and why data is gathered and being able to turn raw data into something meaningful is essential as you move through education and into employment.

-COURSE CONTENT

-Students will: